-Remembrance Sunday, which falls on 10 November in 2019, is a day for the nation to remember and honour those who have sacrificed themselves to secure and protect our freedom.
+Remembrance Sunday, which falls on 14 November in 2021, is a national opportunity to remember the service and sacrifice of all those that have defended our freedoms and protected our way of life.

 Below you can find information concerning the National Service of Remembrance, as well as Remembrance Sunday dates for upcoming years.